-BlueAware is a MIDP2 application designed to passively run in the background on many Bluetooth phones currently on the market.
-The key technological element behind this social scanning application resides in the fact that mobile phones with personal area network capabilities, such as Bluetooth, continuously transmit a unique identification code (BTID) that can be received by other devices.
-BlueAware records and timestamps the BTIDs encountered in a proximity log, similar to the Jabberwocky project developed by Paulos et al. [6].
-If a device is detected that has not been recently recorded in the proximity log, the application automatically sends the discovered BTID over the GPRS network to the Serendipity server.
+The key technological element behind BlueAware resides in the fact that mobile phones with personal area network capabilities, such as Bluetooth, continuously transmit a unique identification code (BTID) that can be received by other devices.
+The software application we have developed, BlueAware, records and timestamps the BTIDs encountered in a proximity log, and makes them available to other applications.
+If a device is detected that has not been recently recorded in the proximity log, the application automatically sends the discovered BTID over the GPRS network via a PHP interface to the Serendipity server.